-The Reports page helps you visualize activity across Stories, Epics, Milestones, Projects, Iterations, Owners and Labels.
+The Reports page helps you visualize activity across Stories, Epics, Objectives, Projects, Iterations, Owners and Labels.

 Free plan accounts do not have access to the Reports page.
 For access to the Reports page and more, please consider upgrading to a paid plan.